dsherbini/data-viz-python/README.md

 # data-viz-python
-Data visualization in Python with matplotlib and seaborn packages.
+A series of visualizations of auto data using matplotlib and seaborn packages in Python.
+Created as part of graduate level coursework in Python programming.